 years ago, the average west coast Oregon home went back on the market at

 about 5 year intervals.
-Each time the roofing under those panels will be
+Each time the roofing under those panels is 5 years

-5 years older, while (then) current solar panel technology will be 5 years
+older, while the (then) current solar panel technology is 5 years more

-more efficient and codeworthy.
-(This is a Craig point.)
+efficient and codeworthy.
+(This last is a Craig point.)